Along West Fork River from Shinnston to Fairmont in Harrison and Marion Counties, WV

 Vicinity: Directions begin headed south on I79 to Fairmont WV.
 To reach this point from Pittsburgh, go south on I79 into West Virginia.

 Monongah trailhead: Leave I79 at Exit 137 headed north on WV310.
 Follow WV310 for 1.8 miles.
 Just after crossing the Monongahela River, turn south (left) on US250.
 Follow US250 for 1 mile and turn right on Country Club Rd.
 Follow Country Club Rd for 1.0 mile and turn south (left) on US19 at the Country Club Motel.
 Follow US19 for 3.4 miles and turn left just before Monongah Middle School.
-This isn't well marked, but US19 makes a sharp right just past your turn.
+This isn’t well marked, but US19 makes a sharp right just past this turn.
 Go down the hill for 0.1 mile and turn left at the stop sign.
 Cross the West Fork River 0.2 miles later.
 Parking is on the left of the road just past the trail.

 Bike shop, rentals: Along trail in Monongah and in Fairmont